Marcel0024/RedditBots/README.md

 It runs 3 Reddit bots and 1 Discord bot.
 All logs are sent via http to RedditBots.Web via a custom logger.

 ### RedditBots.Web
 RedditBots.Web is an Angular 11 web application which is served by an .NET 5 application.
-It reiceves all incoming logs from Reddit.Console and pushes them to the clients via SignalR.
+It receives all incoming logs from Reddit.Console and pushes them to the clients via SignalR.
 It is deployed via Github Actions to Azure.
+The resources on Azure are created with Bicep templates

 You can view ReddiBots.Web (live stream of the logs) here: https://redditbots.azurewebsites.net/